Try these and thanks to Mr Williams, hope he doesn’t mind. I’ve made some adjustments. Not sure they’re complete, but can’t you do that!

 Answer File ver 1.4 | Answer File ver 3.0 | Answer File ver 3.1 |

 Thanks to those in North Ayrshire who provided these excellent questions for you to get your teeth into.
-I’ll post the answers as password protected to protect those students and staff who are given these for homework!
+I’ll post the answers as password protected to protect those students and staff who are giving these for homework!
 They’re in the old order, so you’ll have to search through for the right section.

 ENJOY!